 I had a breaded turkey piece, chips and a cupcake and Mr Fluskey had the the turkey with chips and beans.
 I wouldn’t say it was gourmet but it was tasty and filled me up.

-The Grand Old Ladies is the Galapagos
+The Grand Old Ladies of the Galapagos

 After lunch we met three lovely, but grumpy, ladies.
 These old girls were Galapagos Tortoises, and it was our job to take the temperature of their enclosure.
 We were each given a laser thermometer and we had to take a few readings to ensure their enclosure wasn’t too hot, or too cold.
 In the summer, they can go into their outside area but it’s just too chilly in the UK for most of the year.